Ziphil/Ziphil/README.md

 ### About
-A neko who likes programming and artificial languages, and dislikes WYSIWYG editors.
+Likes programming and artificial languages, and dislikes WYSIWYG editors.
 May everything be made by lines of code.

 ### Skills